operator-framework/java-operator-sdk/docs/documentation/features.md

 ## Controller Execution in a Nutshell

 Controller execution is always triggered by an event.
-Events typically come from the custom resource (i.e. custom resource is created, updated or deleted) that the controllerConfiguration is watching, but also from different sources
-(see event sources).
+Events typically come from the custom resource (i.e. custom resource is created, updated or deleted) that the controller is watching, but also from different sources (see event sources).
 When an event is received reconciliation is executed, unless there is already a reconciliation happening for a particular custom resource.
 In other words it is guaranteed by the framework that no concurrent reconciliation happens for a custom resource.